 it is also possible to treat atrial fibrillation in patients having no heart valve

 A permanent pacemaker is used to correct disturbances to the normal rhythm of your

 heart by analyzing the function of the heart’s own electrical system and, when necessary,

 sending tiny, precisely timed electrical signals to the heart to correct certain

 Radio frequency ablation is a nonsurgical treatment for people with an abnormal

 heart rhythm, or arrhythmia, in which a long, flexible wire is passed into the heart

 to eliminate the precise area of the heart causing the arrhythmia.
-An arrhythmia
+Radio frequency

 A biventricular pacemaker is an artificial pacemaker or implantable cardio-defibrillator